vbhakta27/Hawaii_Vacation/README.md

 - Used SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
 - Designed a query to retrieve the last 12 months of precipitation data.
 - Loaded the query results into a Pandas DataFrame and set the index to the date column while sorting the DataFrame values by date.
+- Used Pandas to print the summary statistics for the precipitation data.

 Plot of Hawaii precipitation data for the last year of the data set.

 ![](/Output/Hawaii_Precipitation.png)

 Summary statistics table for the precipitation data.

 ![](/Output/Summary_Statistics_Table.png)

 ## Station Analysis